TeamCodeStream/codestream-guide/docs/src/features/tasks.md

 Click the Search button to search the list by keyword, and for many services you can also filter the list.
 For example, if you’re connected to Trello, you can filter to see a specific list or set of lists.
+For Jira and GitHub, you can even create custom queries.

 ![Filter Tickets](../assets/images/Tasks-FilterTkts.png)